samaea/virtual-assistant-workshop/README.md

       ![Botskills Connect](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/botskills-connect.png)

-  1. The above command would have modified some of the local files for the Virtual Assistant which will require publishing back to Azure.
-Similarly what we did with the PointOfInterest Visual Studio solution, we will do the same for the Virtual Assistant solution. **Switch** to the Visual Studio window that has **ReadyUser{LABUSERNAME}-VA** solution opened and follow the **Publish** process (i.e identical to what has been performed in steps 15-17, but this time with the Virtual Assistant solution instead and **selecting ReadyUser{LABUSERNAME}-VA** instead of **ReadyUser{LABUSERNAME}-PointofInterestSkill**.
+  1. The above command made some changes to the code.
+To reflect these changes for the Virtual Assistant in the cloud, we need to push these updates back to Azure.
+Similarly what we did with the PointOfInterest Skill solution, we will do the same for the Virtual Assistant solution by using Visual Studio. **Switch** to the Visual Studio window that has your **ReadyUser{LABUSERNAME}-VA** solution opened and follow the **Publish** process (i.e identical to what you did in steps 15-17, but **this time with the Virtual Assistant solution** instead and **selecting ReadyUser{LABUSERNAME}-VA** instead of **ReadyUser{LABUSERNAME}-PointofInterestSkill**.

        ![Virtual Assistant Template Solution](https://raw.githubusercontent.com/samaea/virtual-assistant-workshop/master/images/va-vs-template-solution.png)